SananR/JustOnTime/doc/sprint2/sprint2.md

 # Spikes

 - Learning redux and redux toolkit to store and manage the state in the application
-- image uploading/rendering for the main page
+- Image uploading/rendering for the main page

 # Team Capacity